Did you ever want to make your own fabric basket and easter eggs? Here are two tutorials to help you make both!

 I have to say, I’m so happy March is here.
 It’s probably one of my favorite months.
-And with Easter coming early in the calendar (only a few weeks away) I thought it would be a good time to share this easy fabric Easter basket and fabric eggs tutorial.
-(This tutorial was written last year for the Riley Blake Design Team and this year I am finally posting the full version here.)
+And with Easter coming early in the calendar (only a few weeks away) I thought it would be a good time to share this easy tutorial to make your own fabric basket as well as a link to a tutorial to make fabric eggs.

 The basket comes together quickly – and looks like patchwork thanks to the fun patchwork ‘cheater’ prints – but would look great in any fun, spring prints.